The Governor has been addressing the State of Emergency order since May 1st. It can be accessed at https://labor.vermont.gov/VOSHA

 Wear a cloth mask if possible

 The Royalton Food Shelf is looking for donations of food and for volunteer drivers to deliver groceries.
-They are open on Thursdays from 11:30 am until 2:30.
-There are NO evening hours.
-They are packing and placing orders on a table outside the building and delivering for those who cannot make the drive.
 Please call Anna Wright at 802 356 0922 to help or donate.

 You can listen to Royalton Community Radio at 96.5 FM for coordinated updates as well.
 Further information is on their website at http://Royaltonradio.org

-The Vermont Law School has suspended physical classes through the summer and the May 16th Commencement is being rescheduled for early August.
+The Vermont Law School has suspended physical classes through the balance of the year.

 For the latest updates regarding VLS please go to https://www.vermontlaw.edu/resources/covid19